LastNemesis/student-server/README.md

      - Partially implemented in feature n°3
      - Refactor of the READ-One method
      - Creation of getStudentById in studentResource and studentService
+     - curl -X GET -i http://localhost:8080/api/students
+     - curl -X GET -i http://localhost:8080/api/students/1
    - (U) Update
      - Adding the UPDATE persisted method
-     - Adding a error-handler by returning null if entity not found
+     - Adding a error-handler by returning null if student not found
      - curl -X PUT -i 'http://localhost:8080/api/student/update/1?name=Matt&age=23'
    - (D) Delete
+     - Adding the DELETE persisted method
+     - Adding a error-handler by returning 0/a message if student not found
+     - curl -X DELETE -i http://localhost:8080/api/student/delete/17
 5. **Create the test unit for each of the controller methods**
 6. **Package the project in a Docker file.**